swaroopch/edn_format/README.md

 ## Caveats ##

-Almost all features of EDN have been implemented, including custom tagged elements.
+All features of EDN have been implemented, including custom tagged elements.

 However, I personally don't use this in production, even though many users do, esp. the active contributors below.